 - 1 avocado

-- Sriracha, to taste
+- Sriracha to taste

-- lemon juice, to taste
+- lemon juice to taste

-- soy sauce, to taste
+- salt to taste

 For the peanut sauce